borntofrappe/python-scripts/time-series-visualizer/README.md

 fig_bar.savefig(dir + "/bar_plot.png")
 ```

-Again, and similarly to the line chart, `barplot` returns the current ax.
-This can be used to modify the labels of the bar chart, but also the legend, to comply with the assignment and its requirements.
+Again, and similarly to the line plot, `barplot` returns the current ax.
+This can be used to modify the labels of the bar plot, but also the legend, to comply with the assignment and its requirements.

 ```py
 ax_bar = sns.barplot()